Topics Map > Student Academic Policies > Degrees

 - L&S undergraduate can only be approved for one Individual Major.
 For more information about the possibility of pursuing an Individual Major in L&S, please refer to Individual Major.

 - If a student exceeds 165 credits when pursuing a double major or additional majors, there is an extra tuition surcharge per credit.
 More information regarding this topic is available on the Registrar's fee assessment page.
-Please refer to excess cumulative credits for more information.
+Please refer to tuition surcharge for undergraduate excess credits for more information.

-- Currently L&S undergraduate students are only able to declare two (2) majors outside of L&S. These two majors are Education Studies and Theatre and Drama within the School of Education.
-Additional information about declaring these two majors can be found at is it possible to for an L&S undergraduate to declare a major outside of the College of Letters & Science.
+- Currently L&S undergraduate students are only able to declare four (4) majors outside of L&S. These three majors in the School of Education are Education Studies, Health Promotion and Health Equity, and Theatre and Drama.
+The one major in the College of Agricultural and Life Sciences (CALS) that an L&S undergraduate can pursue is Global Health.
+Additional important information about declaring one of these four majors can be found at declaring a second major outside of L&S for L&S undergraduates.

 - If an L&S undergraduate student is interested in pursuing a non L&S major besides the two mentioned above, the L&S undergraduate will need to transfer out of L&S into the new school or college (i.e., College of Engineering, School of Education, etc.).
 Thus, the student will no longer be considered a degree-seeking candidate in L&S after transferring to the new school/college.

-- Once the L&S undergraduate student transfers into his/her new school/college on the UW-Madison campus, the student can keep his/her L&S major as a double/second major in L&S with the approval of the undergraduate academic dean in the new school/college.
+- Once the L&S undergraduate student transfers into their new school/college on the UW-Madison campus, the student can keep their L&S major as a double/second major in L&S with the approval of the undergraduate academic dean in the new school/college.

 Resources for Questions: